markwkidd/cushaw-handbook/growing/selection.md

 In subsequent years with more fruit to choose from, the grower can be more selective.
 In the future, with more fruit to choose from, a grower can choose to prioritize saving seeds from the tastiest and earliest fruit, or those plants that are hardiest in their ecosystem, or the plants that have the tastiest or most beautiful foliage.

-{: .note-title }
-> Recommendation: Taste fruits first
->
-> Taste at least one fruit from any plant that you are saving seeds from.
-Squash flavor can be evaluated either raw, or cooked without butter or seasoning.

 ## Maintaining genetic diversity in an adaptive population

-If you are planning to enjoy the cushaw fruit as food, you may not be processing all of your squash at one time.
+If you are planning to enjoy the cushaw fruit as a winter squash, you may not be processing all of your fruit at one time.
 You may instead be processing seeds at several points through the winter as you use the fruit in your kitchen.
 Winter squash cushaws are often stored for several months before use; how long the fruit can be stored at culinary quality is one of the attributes that is often important when making selections for seed saving.

 If you have a variety of mature fruit to choose from, it's best to not let any single fruit's seeds dominate next season's mix.
 Consider the total number of seeds you want to save and aim for a proportional mix from different fruits.
 The best fruit should contribute more seeds, and fruit that only met minimum standards should contribute proportionally fewer seeds.